 Treatment for painted garage doors

 We tried to answer the most common questions about staining a wood garage door, and we hope you found it helpful.
 Planning your garage door stain project doesn’t have to be difficult.
-With a little preparation, your wood garage door will look brand new.
+With some preparation, your wood garage door will look brand new.
 If you’ve decided not to stain your garage doors but buy new wood garage doors, we’d love to be your first call.